lewis617/render-react-components/README.md

 [查看中文版](./README_zh-cn.md)

 render-react-components is a cli tool with `init`、`dev` commands.
-It's inspired by roadhog, but add the `init` command to recursilvly list all the react components in your project(only in src derectory) and create files to render them isolatedly.
+It's inspired by roadhog, but add the `init` command to recursilvly search all the react components in your project(only in src derectory) and create files to render them isolatedly.

 ![](https://img.alicdn.com/tfs/TB1VPzQnHGYBuNjy0FoXXciBFXa-894-444.gif)